4 Blended Learning Models to Help Reach Students’ Goals

-While there are debates about the efficacy of blended education, what becomes valuable about the combination of face-to-face and digital teaching methods is that students are engaged in an interactive learning experience, which in effect transforms and improves the learning process as a whole.
+While there are debates about the efficacy of blended education, the combination of face-to-face and digital teaching methods is that students are engaged in an interactive learning experience, which in effect transforms and improves the learning process as a whole, is invaluable.
 Mark, a high school science teacher, tells us:

 By supplementing my lessons with the use of digital tools and activities, I’m able to engage a variety of learners in different ways.
 I’m constantly amazed at what tasks certain students are more engaged with based on the type of learner they are.
 Combining digital and traditional classroom lessons not only engages my students more, but it offers me a way to interact with them on their level; I’m always learning new things from them.
 Think about it, these kids inherently know more about technology than I ever will!

-As blended education has become more prominent in the field, different models of hybrid learning have developed.
+As blended education has become more prominent, different models of hybrid learning have developed.
 Choosing the blended learning model that’s right for your classroom depends on your students’ needs.
-You may have some students that need more attention, while others are ahead of the curriculum.
+You may have some students that need more attention while others are ahead of the curriculum.
 Here, we’ll outline four blended learning models and share some ideas on how you can put these models into action.

 1. Face-to-face Driver Model – This is a good option for classrooms where students are performing at various levels of skill and ability.
 It’s the closest model to traditional teaching, as most of the class is led by face-to-face lessons.
 Online instruction is introduced for students that are behind, to engage and supplement the in-class lessons.
 For example, in an ELL class, you can search and find a Classtime question set for students who may be struggling with adverbs, share the session code and then they can work on the practice questions at home.
 These students are then able to get practice and take the time they need to master the lesson.